ACJ’s campus at Taramani, Chennai, has a built-up area of 80,000 sq ft. and comprises the college and the residential blocks.

 The waste generated in the accommodation and canteen is segregated and the organic waste is composted into manure for the plants on the campus.

 A weather station installed on the terrace of the academic block in collaboration with The Weather Company, an IBM business, offers realtime data.
-This data and other material offered by The Weather Company helps students to track changes in weather patterns over the years.
+This data and other material offered by The Weather Company help students to track changes in weather patterns over the years.

 The composite facility provides an excellent setting for students to live and learn together in a congenial and stimulating atmosphere.